corda/corda-docs-portal/content/en/tools/digital-currencies/approving-or-rejecting-issuance-requests.md

 * The issuer of the digital currency
 * The custodian of the digital currency

-To approve or reject an issuance request:
+To approve or reject an issuance request (as either an issuer or a custodian):

 1. In the left-hand menu, click on **Issuances**.